sourcegraph/handbook/content/departments/product-engineering/engineering/code-graph/code-intelligence/glossary.md

 A build system understands the relations between different files, [modules][#module] and [packages][#package].

-In the context of Code Intel, for out-of-the-box support, an [indexer](#indexer) needs to invoke the build system in the right way.
+In the context of Code Intelligence, for out-of-the-box support, an [indexer](#indexer) needs to invoke the build system in the right way.
 (TODO: Clarify this!)

 Examples: